 To learn about what kind of impact Little Bellas has, visit our Impact page.

-As Little Bellas started to accelerate, Richard Keonitzer joined the team in 2012.
-We were able to dedicate more time to growing the organization.
-So it was determined that Little Bellas would hire Sabra part time as the executive director.
+As Little Bellas started to accelerate, our staff was able to dedicate more time to growing the organization.
 We worked hard to create the infrastructure to support employees, which was no small feat for an organization with modest resources.

 Once Little Bellas started to gain national recognition, the program attracted leaders who wanted to bring Little Bellas to their communities.
 Soon Little Bellas camps were happening all across the US.
 This led to another turning point in the growth of the organization, when Little Bellas hired additional employees.
 During those founding years, Little Bellas operated first under the Vermont Mountain Bike Association, and then later under the Catamount Outdoor Family Center.
 Little Bellas was able to take advantage of each organization’s non-profit status until becoming its own 501c3 non-profit organization in 2014.
 Richard Koenitzer assumed the role of board chair board and it is through his leadership and strategic thought Little Bellas been able to grow in a sustainable and meaningful way.